 Colder weather conditions affect the energy consumption of the battery.
 At lower temperatures, a battery is less able to retain energy.
 This can result in a shorter driving range in winter than in summer.

 Charging by braking

 Did you know that the Carver can recharge itself by braking?
-This is also called regenerative braking.
+This is also known as regenerative braking.
 In an electric vehicle, it is not always necessary to use the brake pedal to brake.
-Braking can also be done by simply releasing the gas pedal, the speed then gradually decreases.
+Braking can also be done by simply releasing the gas pedal, the speed will gradually decrease.
 As soon as you release the gas pedal, the electric motor automatically brakes and energy is recovered.
 Braking with the brake pedal is only necessary in emergency situations or to bring the Carver to a complete stop.
-In this way you can get even more kilometers out of the range of the Carver.
-Another advantage is that the brakes wear out less quickly.
+This way, you can get even more miles out of the Carver’s range.
+Another advantage is that the brakes wear less quickly.